chocolatey/choco-wiki/CommandsPush.md

   Timeout (in seconds) - The time to allow a package push to occur before timing out.
 Defaults to 300 seconds (5 minutes).
 ```

-### Common Troubleshooting

-**NOTE** : To use this command, you must have your API key saved for
-chocolatey.org or the source you want to push to.
-Or you can pass the apikey to
-the command.
-In order to save your API key, copy the access key from your chocolatey.org account into the following command:
-`choco apikey <your key here> -source https://chocolatey.org/`

-`Failed to process request.
-'The specified API key does not provide the authority to push packages.'
-  The remote server returned an error: (403) Forbidden..`
-This means the package already exists with a different user (API key).
-The package could be unlisted.
-Please contact one of the administrators of chocolatey.org if you see this and you don't see a good reason for it.